 Other signs include bleeding gums, nosebleeds, blood in the stools, and heavy menstrual flow without clots.

-Occasionally, a person with thin blood may also be prone to sudden bruising known as purpura, or pinprick hemorrhages on the skin that are called petechiae.
+Occasionally, a person with thin blood may also be

 A doctor can diagnose thin blood by looking at platelet numbers in a complete blood count or CBC.